 orchestrator

-Build and deploy parallel execution via subagent waves, agent teams, and multi-wave pipelines.
-Use when the Decomposition Gate identifies 2+ independent actions or when spawning teams.
+Review and orchestrate parallel execution via subagent waves, teams, and pipelines.
+Use when 2+ independent actions need coordination.
+NOT for single-action tasks.

-Parallel execution via subagent waves, teams, and pipelines.
+Review and orchestrate parallel execution via subagent waves, teams, and pipelines.
 Use when 2+ independent actions need coordination.
 NOT for single-action tasks.

 Quick Start